ve • lo • drome n.

-Velodrome users are required to read and sign a release, indemnity, and waiver of liability (PDF 156 KB).
+Velodrome users are required to read and sign a release, assumption of risk, indemnity, and waiver of liability.

 The Brian Piccolo Road Course, adjacent to the velodrome, is open from 8 a.m. to dusk daily for both cyclists and in-line speed skaters.
 It is a paved course that includes both 500-meter and 800-meter loops.
 Except for special events, there is no charge to use the facility, although the park’s regular weekend and holiday gate entrance fee (children 5 and under free) applies.

 For more information on the velodrome and the road course at

 Brian Piccolo Sports Park & Velodrome, call 954-357-5160.